— ACADEMIC CURRICULUM

 BEYOND ACADEMIC SKILLS

-All children graduating from Eden transition smoothly into the Swiss public school system at the secondary level.
-The academic program is fully recognized by Swiss authorities.
+All children graduating from Ecole Eden transition seamlessly into the Swiss public school system at the secondary level.
+Eden’s academic program is fully recognized by Swiss authorities.

 In addition to these academic skills, your child will have developed their social-emotional skills, independence, and self-confidence.

-“By combining music and movement in our trilingual program, we create a dynamic and stimulating environment that encourages learning.”
+"By combining music and movement in our multilingual program, we create a dynamic and stimulating environment that encourages learning."

 ECOLE EDEN